-TALLAHASSEE - The Florida Department of Health is responding to COVID-19.
-In an effort to keep Florida residents and visitors safe and aware about the status of the virus, the Department is issuing regular updates as information becomes available.
-The Department will be sending this press release update every morning, seven days per week.
+TALLAHASSEE - The Florida Department of Health has announced three new positive cases of coronavirus disease (COVID-19) in Florida.
+To keep Florida residents and visitors safe and aware about the status of the virus, the Department is issuing regular updates as information becomes available.